-The installation packages of our extensions are rather big.
+The installation packages of our extensions are rather big, approaching 2Mb for the Professional versions.
 Many server have a maximum file upload size or a maximum POST request size which is too small - typically around 2MB - for our software to install.
 The best solution is to ask your host to set the following in the server's php.ini: